SarahRogue/travelling-intersections/Intersectionality.md

 It is important for students to be able to reflective on and recount their experiences.
 Not just in terms of the practical components of the experience (for example, how to apply for a visa), but also in terms of how the experience has forced them to think differently about the world and themselves.
 Recounting it, also forces them to see the real value of the experience.
 Here are some examples:

 * [Blogging Brief](https://stellenbosch.everlytic.net/public/messages/view-online/p2DBlW3bGiSqRZn9/N0PlbQr8k3UghVD0)
 The latter brief needs to be adjusted for the future.
 Stronger writing prompts needs to be added.
-Using the insights from this [presentation](https://www.nafsa.org/uploadedFiles/NAFSA_Dojo/Connect_and_Network/Regions/Region_XII/Districts/Northern/Copy%20of%20Counter-Storytelling%20Presentation.pdf) can help us with this.
+Using the insights from this [presentation](https://www.nafsa.org/uploadedFiles/NAFSA_Dojo/Connect_and_Network/Regions/Region_XII/Districts/Northern/Copy%20of%20Counter-Storytelling%20Presentation.pdf) can help us here.
 * [A Blog about Education Abroad](http://blogs.sun.ac.za/summerschoolsblog/)
 * [Example of a Student Blog](https://bothaabroad.blogspot.com/)
 * [The importance of telling stories](https://plainsarahjane.com/2018/12/09/telling-stories-to-travel/)